Mukumbya Musoke Advocates

 These rules were issued by the Minister of Health on 24th March 2020 and provide for the following:

-4. the power of a medical officer or health inspector to enter any premises and search for Covid-19;
+4. The power of a medical officer or health inspector to enter any premises and search for any Covid-19 cases;

 • prayers in churches and mosques and open-air prayers, until 16th April 2020;